 The Rick Hansen Foundation School Program provides English and French lesson plans at no charge to help start meaningful conversations about disability with students and inspire the next generation of difference makers.
 Due to the Covid-19 pandemic, we’ve been adapting our lessons into short, accessible activities for teachers and parents to share with students online.
-Explore and download these resources for kindergarten to grade 12 below, and sign up to receive new activities right to your inbox.
+Explore and download these resources for Kindergarten to Grade 12.

 Using The Boy who Loved to Move story as a backdrop for Kindergarten to Grade 2 learners, this unit focuses on communication and collaboration skills, advancing critical, reflective, and creative thinking, as well as developing personal intelligence and social awareness.